jaalger/helloPushFromNode/README.md

 4. Your Bluemix application is now available at: `https//{hostname}.{region}.mybluemix.net`

 ### Configure the front end in the helloPushFromNode sample
-1. In a terminal, navigate to the `helloPushFromNode` directory where the project was cloned

-Swift:

 1. Navigate to the `helloPushFromNode` folder
 2. If the CocoapPods client is not installed, install it using the following command: `sudo gem install cocoapods`